aryan6673/donate/README.md

 - Webhook is verified with your `STRIPE_WEBHOOK_SECRET`.

 ## Deploy
-- Works well on Vercel.
-Add the env vars in the project settings.
+- One‑click: use the “Deploy with Vercel” button above.
+- Or import the repo in Vercel, set env vars, and deploy.
 Ensure `public/raised.txt` exists in your repo.

 ## Roadmap (you can pick these up)
 - Optional donor wall sourced from Stripe charges/metadata.